bitfinexcom/hypertele/README.md

 }
 ```

+# -l PORT : port of the local service you want to expose to the peers
 ```
-# -l 7001 <---- port of the local service you want to expose to the swarm
 hypertele-server -l 7001 -c config-server.json
+```

+# --seed SEED : seed (command-line)

+--cert-skip : skip certificate check when connecting to local service

 # the command will print out the pubkey
-```

 ### client